 - Manufacturing companies could expect a delay of two to three weeks in supply and raw materials and parts for production.

 - As the situation is expected to remain fluid due to lockdown in several regions, shipping and delivery could become a new choke point for some industries.

-- The shutting down of global supply chains could lead to scarcity of day-to-day essentials in the North American region
+- The shutting down of global supply chains could lead to scarcity of day-to-day essentials in the North American region.

 Medical Supplies and Equipment Shipping

 The coronavirus outbreak is having major implications on the medical supplies and equipment market in North America.
-There is a rising demand for medical supplies such as N95 masks, hand sanitizer, and test kits.
+There is a rising demand for medical supplies such as N95 masks, hand sanitizers, and test kits.
 But, the supply chain disruptions are making it difficult for companies in the logistics industry to meet the rising demand for medical supplies and equipment in North America.
 The major reason behind these supply chain disruptions is the sudden drop in imports from countries such as China and Europe.
-The recent study shows that hand sanitizer and N95 masks imports dropped by around 50% within the last month.
+A recent study shows that hand sanitizer and N95 masks imports dropped by around 50% within the last month.

 To tackle this challenge, the United States is planning to ramp up domestic production.
 The United States has sought to collaborate with other nations to source raw materials to produce these items.
 This could potentially benefit companies in the logistics industry as they will require to distribute the supplies throughout the country.

 Facing similar supply chain challenges?
 Contact us and we will help you in building a resilient supply chain for the future.

 Strategies for Managing Supply Chain Disruptions